2016 European Ladies' Team Championship: Venue

-Oddur Golf Club was established in 1990 with a nine-hole course designed by Hannes Thorsteinsson, located in the municipality of Garðabær, 6 kilometres south of the city center of Reykjavik, Iceland.
+Oddur Golf Club was established in 1990 with a nine-hole course designed by Hannes Thorsteinsson, located in the municipality of Garðabær, 6 kilometres south of the city center of Reykjavík, Iceland.
 It was extended to the Urriðavöllur 18-hole-course in 1997, a heathland course flanked by lava from the dormant volcano Búrfell.

 The championship course was set up with par 72.

 Format

 All participating teams played two qualification rounds of stroke-play with six players, counted the five best scores for each team.

 The eight best teams formed flight A, in knock-out match-play over the next three days.
 The teams were seeded based on their positions after the stroke-play.
-The first placed team was drawn to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
+The first placed team was drawn to play the quarter-final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
 In each match between two nation teams, two 18-hole foursome games and five 18-hole single games were played.
 Teams were allowed to switch players during the team matches, selecting other players in to the afternoon single games after the morning foursome games.
-Teams knocked out after the quarter finals played one foursome game and four single games in each of their remaining matches.
+Teams knocked out after the quarter-finals played one foursome game and four single games in each of their remaining matches.
 Games all square after 18 holes were declared halved, if the team match was already decided.

 The eight teams placed 9–16 in the qualification stroke-play formed flight B, to play similar knock-out match-play, with one foursome game and four single games, to decide their final positions.

 The four teams placed 17–20 in the qualification stroke-play formed flight C, to meet each other, with one foursome game and four single games, to decide their final positions.